ekebergTrollet/reaktor4/README.md

 Newsletter Pop-up:
 A popup that appears 2 seconds after visiting the site, prompting users to sign up for the newsletter.

+Home Page:
+PURPLE REAKTOR4 LOGO
+A header
+bio about the band
+tour dates
-Home Page: A header, bio about the band, tour dates, and links to music platforms.
+links to music platforms

 Footer: Links to social media and copyright information.